-Tarek El Moussa Breaks Silence On Estranged Wife’s New Relationship — ‘Flip Or Flop’ Star Sends Subtle Diss
+Tarek El Moussa Breaks Silence On Estranged Wife’s New Relationship: ‘Flip Or Flop’ Star Sends Subtle Diss

 A photo posted by Tarek El Moussa (@therealtarekelmoussa) on

 There has been some speculation that Tarek El Moussa may have found something inappropriate on his wife’s phone before the split, but it has not been confirmed.
-After the separation was confirmed, more and more information was leaked by people who seemed to be familiar with Tarek and Christina El Moussa.
+After the separation was announced, more and more information was leaked by people who seemed to be familiar with Tarek and Christina El Moussa.
 One of the most frequent claims was that Christina was hooking up with the family contractor, Gary Anderson.
 While many people thought that was a far-out notion, it turns out that she is indeed in a relationship with him.
-Tarek has waited to comment on what has been happening, only alluding to the changes in his life when the new year came around.
+Tarek has waited to comment on what has been happening; only alluding to the changes in his life when the new year came around.

 According to In Touch Weekly, Tarek El Moussa may have taken a subtle jab at his estranged wife’s choice in men.
-The Flip or Flop star posted on Instagram about seeing the moving Why Him?, confirming he laughed for hours.
+The Flip or Flop star posted on Instagram about seeing the movie, Why Him?, confirming he laughed for hours.
 The movie is rather fitting for his life right now, considering what he is going through.
 Tarek officially filed for divorce from Christina earlier this month, asking for monetary support from her and asking the judge to block her from getting any money from him.

 OMG!!!
 If you are having a #rough day you #MUST watch this #movie!!
 I just #cried of laughter for two hours. #Top three movies #ever!!!!! #whyhim